c-dunc/linux-scripts/README.md

  - to use do `./AbuseIPDB.sh` and the script will automatically pull IP-Addresses from the httpd logfile.
  - Saves in a format that makes it easy for awk `output.txt`
  - Enter API Key in `API-KEY` variable and run script!
- One line install : ```bash
+ One line install :

- wget https://raw.githubusercontent.com/csduncan06/linux-scripts/main/AbuseIPDB.sh && chmod 755 AbuseIPDB.sh && ./AbuseIPDB.sh``` ;)
+ `wget https://raw.githubusercontent.com/csduncan06/linux-scripts/main/AbuseIPDB.sh && chmod 755 AbuseIPDB.sh && ./AbuseIPDB.sh` ;)

   *Note: This has been tested and created for AlmaLinux.
 To change this you can change the `ip_list` variable to make it run on different linux flavours!*